Effective organizations get good results and survive longer than others in this world of fierce competition and frequent upheavals.

-- shared goals
+- shared goals between the partners

 - sharing of necessary information

-- mutual respect among members
+- mutual respect on all sides

 FORMAL and INFORMAL ORGanizing

 In addition informal relationships often develop as members at all levels reach out to others for help they need, back and forth.

 What begins as individual learning becomes organizational learning when these innovations are incorporated into "how we do things here".